 Oxygen concentrators are lifelines for many patients.
 For this reason, it is crucial that your system is in 100-percent working order at all times.
 Whether you purchase a new or used concentrator, the unit should be cleaned and maintained to prevent costly repairs.
 However, over time, your concentrator will likely require a professional evaluation and repair work.
-It is important to know how to maintain your system properly so that you can keep using it for years to come.
+It is essential to know how to manage your system correctly so that you can keep using it for years to come.

 Every concentrator comes with specific maintenance instructions.
 Generally, you are required to clean the components on a regular basis to prevent dirt buildup that may cause the unit to break.
 Before you decide to clean the parts, make sure the unit is unplugged from the electrical outlet, when applicable.
 You can clean the power cord, but make sure the unit is completely dry before plugging back in.

 Cleaning companies try to convince patients that they need specialty cleaning formulas for oxygen concentrator maintenance.
 We recommend using a mild detergent, such as Dawn dish soap, as well as a damp cloth.
 This helps get your unit clean without the risk of any harmful chemicals destroying the system.
 If you have any questions, consult your owner’s manual or our maintenance department directly.

 Another aspect is the filter.
-Since concentrators take in the air and essentially clean it for purer oxygen, unwanted particles are filtered out.
+Since concentrators take in the air and permanently clean it for purer oxygen, unwanted particles are filtered out.
 This can include dust, pollen and other types of particles that may be in the air both inside and out of your home.
 For optimal performance, clean the filter one to two times per week with mild soap and water.

 The better you maintain your oxygen concentrator, the less likely you will have problems with it.
 Still, situations may come up in which your system needs repairs.
-American Medical Sales and Rentals is equipped with state-of-the-art technicians that can help diagnose and fix oxygen concentrator problems, whether you originally purchased your system with us or not.
+American Medical Sales and Rentals has state-of-the-art technicians that can help diagnose and fix oxygen concentrator problems, whether you originally purchased your system with us or not.

 We service a variety of brands, including: